Great news! Today, LOréal Paris announced its latest sustainability program, “LOreal For the Future, Because our Planet is Worth it”.

 Reducing the weight of products

 To help conserve natural resources and reduce the carbon footprint of products, the brand is working to reduce the weight of packaging.
-For example, it lowered the weight of the aluminium used in the L’Oréal Paris Men Expert Carbon Protect Aerosol by -5.1 grams per bottle, representing 135 tons of aluminium saved annually.
-Also, by reducing the weight of the Revitalift jar, L’Oréal Paris reduced the use of glass for this product by 11 grams per jar, saving 434 tons of glass annually.
-Furthermore, the weight of boxes and instructions for hair colour ranges have been reduced, representing an important saving of paper every year.
-By 2030, the brand will reduce by 20% in intensity the quantity of packaging.
-This economy of materials represents a significate optimization of weight and space in transport, contributing to reduce carbon emissions due to transportation.
+One example is The L’Oréal Parus Men Expert Protect Aerosol, which uses aluminium packaging.
+The weight was reduced by -5.1 grams per bottle, which represents 135 tons of aluminium saved annually.
+By reducing the weight of the Revitalift jar, the brand has also reduced the use of glass for this product by 11 grams per jar.
+This saves 434 tons of glass annually which proves that small changes make a big difference.

 Using 100% recycled plastic

-L’Oréal Paris is working on a strategy where materials are kept in use for as long as possible, by optimizing packaging recyclability, striving to conserve resources and prevent plastic pollution.
+LOreal plans to keep materials in use for as long as possible.
+By optimizing packaging recyclability, they strive to conserve resources and prevent plastic pollution.
 This includes using more recycled content in packaging, with the objective of reaching 100% recycled or biobased plastic by 2030 (or 0 virgin plastic).

 Embodying change: Elvive

-Since 2020, the iconic L’Oréal Paris haircare range, Elvive, has undertaken a major transformation by targeting 100% recycled PET (polyethylene terephthalate) for shampoo and conditioner bottles in Europe.
+The iconic L’Oréal Paris haircare range, Elvive, was majorly transformed in 20o2 by targeting 100% recycled PET (polyethylene terephthalate) for shampoo and conditioner bottles in Europe.

 L’Oréal will join the LOOP initiative and take part in a project to trial new types of durable packaging.
-The new shampoo and conditioner packaging will be made of aluminium, and sold with a deposit, on the retailer’s website.
+The new shampoo and conditioner packaging will be made of aluminium and will be sold with deposit info on their website.
 After using the products, consumers will be able to return the packaging to the retailer that will collect and return the packaging to L’Oréal Paris for cleaning and refining.
 How cool?!

 To reduce its environmental impact, the brand is improving the biodegradability of their formulas and reducing their water footprint.
 Among the products launched in 2019, Elvive Full Resist Power Mask and Men Expert Shaving Barber Club Crème de Rasage have levels of biodegradability exceeding 94% (97% and 94% respectively).